 6. Gawk at the Wildlife.
 Unlike the zoo, you can get up close (but maybe not personal) with so many kinds of adorable, entertaining animals.
 We saw some very active Capuchin (also called white-faced) monkeys who were happy to gobble up our snacks.
 Then we came upon a lone iguana that instantly became the center of attention after his buddies ditched him.
 He didn’t seem too worried.
 And finally, after a horseback ride around the base of Arenal, we happened upon a sloth inching his/her way down from a tree (see below.)
 They do this once a week to “use the facilities” we’re told.
 (That’s a long time to hold it!)

-So whadda ya say about Costa Rica?
+So whadda ya say about our 6 things you should do in Costa Rica before you die?
 You in?
 We know you are.
 How can you not be?
 And we make it so easy to get there.
 Just pick up your phone and call one of our sunsational